Automattic/jetpack/readme.txt

 **Major Enhancements**

-* WooCommerce Analyticis: Added a new module for WooCommerce analytics that will use Jetpack's analytics functionality to help you track activity on your WooCommerce store.
+* WooCommerce Analytics: Added a new module for WooCommerce analytics that will use Jetpack's analytics functionality to help you track activity on your WooCommerce store.
 * Custom Content Types: Added support for excerpts on Testimonial and Portfolio.

 **Enhancements**